radityoarifn/Tokokita/README.md

 ## License

-The Tokokita project is licensed under https://github.com/radityoarifn/Tokokita/blob/6e9e6d14c56a71ed66b800077f825c5dcc960f06/LICENSE.
+The Tokokita project is licensed under [insert license name].
 Please refer to the LICENSE file for more details.

 ## Contact Information